 - Part-time work: letting people temporarily or permanently go part-time to better accommodate a new life situation such as being a parent, caring for their parents, or even wanting to continue their side businesses.

-Read more about the different types of flexibility perk via our blog, Top 7 Perks of 2019.
+Read more about the different types of flexibility perks via our blog, Top Perks of 2023.

 3. Personalize your perks program